rkuma183/wilsonmar.github.io/_posts/2017-05-30-git-imerge.md

 {% include _toc.html %}

+The standard `git merge` and `git rebase` that comes with Git, although superior to others, is rather cumbersome.

+Resolving big conflicts is unnecessarily hard.
+   Merging is **all-or-nothing**.
+   There is **no way to save** a partly-done merge, so

+   * You can't record your progress.

+   * You can't switch to another branch temporarily.

+   * There is **no way to test** a partly-done merge.

+   * If you make a mistake, you can't go back.

+   * If you cannot resolve the **whole** conflict, there is nothing to do but start over.

+## A Better Way

    The favored approach to merging two branches together (safely) is
    <strong>incrementally</strong> in steps that allows for manual fixing.